leoheck/FreeCAD_Assembly4.1/README.md

 ## Discussion
-Please offer feedback or connect with the developers in the [Discussions](https://github.com/Zolko-123/FreeCAD_Assembly4/discussions) section.
+Please offer feedback or connect with the developers in the [issues section](https://codeberg.org/Zolko/Assembly4/issues) section.

 ## Addon Repository